ravachol/kew/README.md

 This command plays all songs from "The Cure Greatest Hits" directory, provided it's in your music library, and prints out the album cover in colorful ASCII on the screen!

+cue returns the first directory or file whose name matches the string you provide.

 #### Some Examples:

  ```